Graphs isomorphisms under edge-replacements and the family of amoebas: Introduction

 The feature that makes amoebas work are one-by-one replacements of edges, where, at each step, some edge is substituted by another such that an isomorphic copy of the graph is created.
 We call such edge substitutions feasible edge-replacements.
 Similar edge-operations have been studied, for instance, in \cite{CiZi, FrRi, FrHlRo, JaPaSc, Pun3, Ross}.
-As introduced in \cite{CHLZ}, a family $\mathcal{F}$ of graphs, all of them having the same number of edges, is called \emph{closed} in a graph $H$ if, for every two copies $F, F'$ of members of $\mathcal{F}$ contained in $H$, there is a chain of graphs $H_1, H_2, \ldots, H_k$ in $H$ such that $F = H_1$, $F' = H_k$, and, for $2 \le i \le k$, $H_i$ is a member of $\mathcal{F}$ and $H_i$ obtained from $H_{i-1}$ by a feasible edge-replacement.
+As introduced in \cite{CHLZ}, a family $\mathcal{F}$ of graphs, all of them having the same number of edges, is called \emph{closed} in a graph $H$ if, for every two copies $F, F'$ of members of $\mathcal{F}$ contained in $H$, there is a chain of graphs $H_1, H_2, \ldots, H_k$ in $H$ such that $H_1 \cong F$, $H_k \cong F'$, and, for $2 \le i \le k$, $H_i$ is isomorphic to a member of $\mathcal{F}$ and $H_i$ is obtained from $H_{i-1}$ by interchanging one edge with another (an edge-replacement that is not necessarily feasible).
 Perhaps the most well-known closed family is the family of all spanning trees of a connected graph $H$, and the edge-replacement operation given above is in fact the basic operation in the exchange of bases in the cycle matroid $M(H)$ of $H$.
 A graph $G$ is a \emph{global amoeba} precisely when $\{G\}$ is a closed family in $K_n$ (for $n$ large enough), and it is a \emph{local amoeba} if $\{G\}$ is a closed family in $K_{n(G)}$.
-Exactly this amoeba-property is the key-role to the usefulness of amoebas in interpolation theorems in Graph Theory and in zero-sum extremal problems \cite{CHLZ}, and in problems about forced patterns in $2$-colorings of the edges of $K_n$ \cite{CHM3}.
-We note at this point that the amoebas defined in \cite{CHM3} correspond to the class of global amoebas.
+Exactly this global amoeba property is the key to the usefulness of amoebas in interpolation theorems in Graph Theory and in zero-sum extremal problems \cite{CHLZ}, and in problems about forced patterns in $2$-colorings of the edges of $K_n$ \cite{CHM3}.
+We note at this point, once again, that the amoebas defined in \cite{CHM3} correspond to the class of global amoebas.